 How to Install Custom ROMs on Galaxy S3:

 Download the preferred ROM and Google Apps (if applicable) from below and follow the instruction below carefully.
 But as I said above, your phone must be rooted and CWM Recovery installed on it.

 - Download the ROM and Google Apps (if applicable) files.
-Not that both files come in zip with md5 checksums so do not extract them and copy to your phone’s internal or external (preferable) by connecting it to computer using a USB cable.
+Not that both files come in zip with md5 checksums so do not extract them and copy to your phone’s internal or external (preferable) by connecting it to the computer using a USB cable.

 - Go to Settings> Developer Options and turn on USB Debugging Mode.

 - Make sure your phone has a good battery level, if not charge it now.
-Also backup and sync your contacts, messages, apps, etc. Use these backup apps to backup data easily.
+Also backup and sync your contacts, messages, apps, etc. Use these Android backup apps to backup data easily.

 - Turn off your phone and reboot your phone into ClockworkMod Recovery mode.
-If you do not now how to do it, here it is: press and hold the Volume Up+Home (center) keys simultaneously and then hold the Power key.
+If you do not know how to do it, here it is: press and hold the Volume Up+Home (center) keys simultaneously and then hold the Power key.
 Keep the three buttons pressed till the screen turns up, the Samsung logo blinks for two times.
 Release the power key now but keep the other two keys pressed till you see a list of options in blue text on black background with Android bot.

 - In the Recovery the touch mode does not work, so you will have to use the Volume up and down keys to scroll and highlight and the Power button to select an option.
 If you have installed CWM Touch Recovery. you can operate it by touch input.

 - The first and most important thing is to backup your current ROM.
 Scroll down to “backup and restore” option and select “backup”.
-It might take a few minutes for the backup to complete and it is a kind of assurance that you phone will be safe in case anything wrong happens.
+It might take a few minutes for the backup to complete and it is a kind of assurance that your phone will be safe in case anything wrong happens.